andrey-helldar/beautiful-phone/README.md

-# Beautiful Phone Formatter for Laravel 5.4+
+# Beautiful Phone for Laravel 5.4+

 Formatting a phone number in a beautiful view.